Diet and Nutrition Research on Amazon Parrots?

 Royal Bird Avicultural Breeding Research original research final 2010-published April 2017: For 10 years here are RBC we ran a program of research on nutrition and impacts of nutrition on breeding and over all health on the long term through a range of amazon parrots and amazon parrot subspecies, We have published some surprising and controversial findings when compared to other so-called experts of parrot nutrition statements.
 Over the research and study range we put into several species in the study, below is the species,10 pairs each if possible, all adults, all breeders, blue fronted amazon, aestiva and yellow wing, 10 pair yellow naped, parvipes and nominate, also included blue mutation,10 pair double yellow head, oratrix and magna and other subspecies,10 pair mealy amazon, farinosa and other subspecies,4 pair yellow shouldered, 10 pair red lored all nominate, 10 pair green cheek amazons, nominate species, 10 pair lilac crowned, all nominate.

-Breeder Units: The cage sizes were all exactly same, 8 feet long, 4x4 feet square, all cages are suspended, with perches on both ends, front perch is lower at feeding stations and rear perch at nesting boxes are higher, therefore encouraging all birds to fly.
+Breeder Units: The cage sizes were all exactly same, 8 feet long, 4x4 feet square, all cages are suspended off the ground, with perches on both ends, front perch is lower at feeding stations and rear perch at nesting boxes are higher, therefore encouraging all birds to fly the length of the cages.

 Below is the findings: 10 year study.